 So those would be the things, as opposed to focusing on the expression of grief.
 You don't stop people from expressing grief.
 For the most part, people don't really need help in expressing grief when they are lost in it, they need help with a lot of rather significant adjustments they have to make.

-KK: Exactly, yeah.
+KK: Exactly, yes.
 To a life that might be changed because the family system has changed.

 LH: The family system has changed and people can get lost.
 They can lose self in these processes in the family system.
 It's a reconstitution of self or re-finding of self, or redefinition of self that helps people get outside the patterns that impair them.